SamueleTorregrossa/samueletorregrossa.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why You'd Want to Collaborate with Me
 ---

-My name is Inigo Montoya.
+My name is Samuele Torregrossa.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- **Algorithm Designer**: Crafting efficient and scalable algorithms to solve complex problems.
+- **Passionate About Data Science**: Leveraging data to drive informed decision-making.
+- **Strong Problem Solver**: Tackling challenges with innovative solutions.
+- **Team-Oriented**: Valuing collaboration and effective communication within teams.

 What else do you need?

-### My story
+### My Story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+From my early days as at CERN to my current role as an Algorithm Engineer at WhiteSpace Solutions, I've dedicated myself to mastering problem solving.
+My journey has been fueled by a love for tackling complex challenges and a commitment to continuous learning.
+When I'm not immersed in code, I enjoy collaborating with teams to build innovative solutions that make a real impact.

+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/samueletorregrossa/) or check out my [GitHub](https://github.com/SamueleTorregrossa) to see some of the projects I'm passionate about.